nginx-clojure/nginx-clojure.github.io/More.md

           ##ignore nginx filter, default is false
           #content_handler_property ignoreNginxFilter false;

-          ##when dispatch is false tomcat servlet will be executed in main thread.By default dispatch is false
+          ##when dispatch is false tomcat servlet will be executed in main thread.
+By default dispatch is false
           ##when use websocket with tomcat it must be set true otherwise maybe deadlock will happen.
           #content_handler_property dispatch false;